I got a new job!

 There, I said it.
 I can finally say it.
 Well, write it.

 I have been pursuing new job opportunities for months.
 There were times when I came so close (like, first runner up close) only to be told that I wasn't chosen.
 Then there was a job opportunity that asked me, after a phone screening and two interviews, to analyze their revenue stream, propose strategies to reach their goal, and create a presentation.
 At this point, there were two of us left that they were considering.
 Because I really wanted this job, I also created a ROI (return on investment) booklet to supplement the presentation.
 The project was so intense that I took two days off of work to do it.
 A week after submitting my work, I found out that the hiring manager gave his notice.
-Shortly thereafter, the company admitted they needed to switch their hiring focus for his position and froze the position to which I was applying.
+Shortly thereafter, the company admitted they needed to switch their hiring focus for

 It has been a bumpy road.